Working with complex needs in contemporary social work practice (M45)

 Who is this course for?

-This course is for you if you are a social worker, or work in the social care field, and wish to increase your CPD through a course that will provide theoretical frameworks and reflective, experiential learning that allows you to engage with the complexities of your role.
+This course is for you if you are a health care or social work/care professional, and wish to increase your CPD through a course that will provide theoretical frameworks and reflective, experiential learning that allows you to engage with the complexities of your role.

 You will also develop your capacities to work effectively in often challenging environments.

 To undertake this course, we ask that you: